yhagio/tutorialedge.net/content/golang/go-graphql-beginners-tutorial.md

 data-store.

-In the next tutorial, we'll be looking at GraphQL mutations and changing our data-source to use a NoSQL database.
+In the next tutorial, we'll be looking at GraphQL mutations and changing our data-source to use a SQL database.
 The next part of this tutorial series can be found here:
 [Go GraphQL Beginners Tutorial - Part 2](/golang/go-graphql-beginners-tutorial-part-2/)